QuasiStellar/HollowDungeon/README.md

 https://quasistellar-o.itch.io/hollow-dungeon

 # Notes for branch version:
-Note the branch version:

 1. Note that the fake knight is different from the original version, it has been strengthened: details as follows:
-In the first stage, the blood volume increased significantly from 40 to 180.
+In the first stage,
+the blood volume increased significantly from 40 to 180HP.
 Attack speed increased in the second stage, 75 HP

 The HP in the third stage rose to 105
 ====================
 2.Shade is 60 drops of blood